Pennsylvania Court Records

 - Name of the event officiant

 Pennsylvania marriage records may also include additional information about the married parties, such as their occupation and age.
+They are typically managed and disseminated by the state judiciary along with related Pennsylvania family court records and civil records.

-What Types of Marriage Records are available in Pennsylvania
+What Types of Marriage Records Are Available in Pennsylvania?

-Marriage Certificate
+Pennsylvania Marriage Certificate

-A marriage certificate proves that two people are legally married after meeting the state's requirements.
+A marriage certificate proves that two people are legally married after meeting the state’s requirements.
 The County Court Clerks typically maintain and issue certified copies of such records in Pennsylvania.
 To be lawfully wed in Pennsylvania, both parties must consent and be 18 or older.
 Intending couples must also have a valid license.
-After the union, couples can obtain a copy of a marriage certificate by contacting the record custodian.
+After the union, couples can obtain a certified copy of a marriage certificate by contacting the record custodian.

-Marriage License
+Pennsylvania Marriage License

 Are Pennsylvania Marriage Records Public?